gluetool.glue module¶

 where

-with all group options, as described above.
+<group name>is the name of the group, e.g.Debugging options<group options>is thedictwith all group options, as described above.

 This way, you can split pile of options into conceptualy closer groups of options.
 A single